-Online deposits are a great way that you can get real commitment from your client and ensure that you are paid for you time.
-In addition to requesting full payments for online bookings, a partial deposits can also be requested.
+Online deposits are a great way that you can get real commitment from your client and ensure that you are paid for your time.
+In addition to requesting full payments for online bookings, a partial deposit can also be requested.
 You can also request deposits for appointments booked from the calendar.

 This feature may not be available on your current plan.
 Find out how to upgrade in our How to change your Timely plan guide.

 There are two different ways to calculate deposits:

 This option will calculate a percentage of the appointment total at the time of booking.